woupiestek/rlox/log.md

 I am adding a simple implementation to the heap.

+### binary_op macro

+I don't see a way to pass operators, but maybe all required operators exist as methods.
+Nope, doesn't work.

+Rust simply does what I'd've always wanted Scala and Java to do: every method is an extension method.
+Doing so also show the limits of that approach: extensions methods are not dymanically dispatched.

 ### also...

 Do some type checking the the compiler, to emit better opcodes?
 Difficulty: